 Please contact them beforehand to find out if you can get counseling in your first language.

 The following services are offered by public institutions and are free of charge:

 Psychological counseling for students

 If you would like to speak to a professional about challenges you are facing during your studies, you can contact the Counseling Center for Students.
-Free of charge, confidential and anonymous.
+Their offer is free of charge, confidential, and anonymous.

-Furthermore this institution offers a very interesting and useful online guideline called "Coming to a new country", specifically adressing exchange students.
+Further, this institution offers an interesting and useful online guide called "Coming to a new country", which is specifically adressing exchange students.